-On May 29, 2015, the Commission submitted its financial plan for Fiscal Year 2016 (the "Financial Plan").
-The Financial Plan incorporates the Commission's Proposed Ten Year Capital Plan (the "Proposed Capital Plan"), which provides for \$6.7 billion, net of federal reimbursements, in capital spending over the period from Fiscal Year 2016 through Fiscal Year 2025.
-The Proposed Capital Plan allows the Commission to accelerate a number of capital improvements and to pursue new initiatives to maintain and improve the System.
-The Financial Plan indicates that in Fiscal Year 2015 the Commission was able to meet all of its financial covenants and obligations under the Enabling Acts, and was able to progress with its Capital Plan.
+On May 18, 2016, the Commission submitted its financial plan for Fiscal Year 2017 (the "Financial Plan").
+The Financial Plan incorporates the Commission's adopted Ten Year Capital Plan (the "Capital Plan"), which provides for approximately \$5.62 billion, net of federal reimbursements, in capital spending over the period from Fiscal Year 2017 through Fiscal Year 2026.
+The Capital Plan enables the Commission to undertake a number of capital improvements and to pursue new initiatives to maintain and improve the System ensuring that it remains in a state of good repair.
+The Financial Plan indicates that in Fiscal Year 2016 the Commission was able to meet all of its financial covenants and obligations under the Enabling Acts, and was able to progress with its Capital Plan.
 Given the ongoing and moderate recovery of both the national and state economies, the Commission plans to continue the cost containment and efficiency measures it implemented within the past few years.
-These measures, together with future toll increases, are expected to allow the Commission to meet its financial covenants, obligations under the Enabling Acts, and capital needs during Fiscal Year 2016.
+These measures, together with future toll increases, are expected to allow the Commission to meet its financial covenants, obligations under the Enabling Acts, and capital needs during Fiscal Year 2017.